![]() |

 Chief digital officer, Gerhard Baum said: “We have been using software solutions by autinity for many years now.
 The acquisition of this company will help us to intensify our collaboration and accelerate further developments in the fields of machine data recording and condition monitoring.
 Both topics are key essential elements of Schaeffler’s digital agenda, which are in strong demand both from internal and external customers.”

-- Schaeffler acquires Ewellix Group
+- Schaeffler acquires BEGA International

 - No related articles listed